ismailmunyentwari9/ismailmunyentwari9/README.md

 ###

-<h4 align="left">My computer screen is a funny thing, it's a love-hate relationship.
-While it's full of code and possibilities, I keep trying to find a picture of a beach to use as my background, but all I ever see is 'beach.js'.
-I'm a master of creating websites that look great on any screen... except mine, and if you think my screen is full of code now, you should have seen it before I cleaned it up! 😋</h4>
+<h5 align="center">My computer screen is a funny thing, it's a love-hate relationship.
+While it's full <br> of code and possibilities, I keep trying to find a picture of a beach to use as my <br> background, but all I ever see is 'beach.js'.
+I'm a master  of creating websites that <br> look great on any screen... except mine, and if you think my screen <br> is full of code now, you should have seen it before I cleaned it up! 😋</h5>

 ###